Bruce Hill (racing driver): NASCAR career

 For 1979, Hill teamed up with fellow owner-driver Walter Ballard for a limited slate of events.
 He finished 34th in points after running seven races.
-Continuing to race for Ballard in 1980, he finished 50th in points, and only competed in six races.
+Continuing to race for Ballard in 1980, he finished fiftieth in points, and only competed in six races.
 In his final year in the Winston Cup Series, he competed in eight races and finished 43rd in points.
 Also in 1981, he participated in a NASCAR Late Model Sportsman race at Darlington Raceway.

 Other racing

 While competing in the Winston Cup Series, he also participated in the ARCA Racing Series as well as in USAC.
 In 2002, Hill participated in a Late model race at Thunderhill Speedway in Mayetta, Kansas.

 In 2016 it was announced that A.J.
 Allmendinger would run a throwback scheme based on Hill's 1977 car for the annual throwback race at Darlington Raceway.

+Motorsports results

+NASCAR

+(key) (Bold – Pole position awarded by qualifying time.
+Italics – Pole position earned by points standings or practice time. * – Most laps led.)